papr8ka/-lwjgl-basics-wiki/OpenGL-ES-Blurs.md

 <a name="ImplementationB" />

 ## Implementation B: Manual Lerping with `mix()`

+You can follow along with the source code here: [LerpBlurB.java](https://gist.github.com/4401311) It requires the [BlurUtils](https://gist.github.com/4383372) class mentioned earlier, and uses [this](http://i.imgur.com/X0NET.png) Lenna image.

 Another solution is create multiple textures of varying blur strengths, and "linearly interpolate" between them while rendering to mimic realtime blurring.
 This doesn't require the `bias` parameter (which is not thoroughly tested), and allows for a slightly smoother transition from unblurred to blurred.